Doing Your Best to Avoid Payday Loans? Here are 15 Alternatives

 8. Credit Card Cash Advance

 Credit card cash advances certainly aren’t ideal, but they are far better than taking out a payday loan.
 The Citi Simplicity card has a 29.99% APR for its cash advances, while a Discover card charges an APR of 26.99% for the same service.
-It’s important to always check your credit card’s cardholder agreement, as some cards tack a fee on to the cash advance.
+It’s important always to check your credit card’s cardholder agreement, as some cards tack a fee on to the cash advance.
 Most also cap how much your credit card limit can be used toward a cash advance.
 For example, you may have a $10,000 credit card limit, but the company may only allow you to use $2,000 of it for a cash advance.

 9. Peer-to-Peer Lending

 If you aren’t having any luck with a traditional bank or lending institution, you’ll want to try peer-to-peer lending.
 This method allows you to request a loan from another individual.
 You’ll make a proposal that includes the reason you need the loan.
 You’ll need to agree to the lender’s terms if the proposal is accepted.
 You can expect the interest rates to exceed those of a personal bank but not jump as high as a payday loan.
-A few popular peer-to-peer lending companies include Peerform, LendingClub, Upstart, Prosper, and Funding Circle.
+A few popular peer-to-peer lending companies include Peerform, LendingClub, Upstart, Prosper and Funding Circle.

 10. 401(k) Loan

-10. Side Hustle
+11. Side Hustle

 Instead of looking for ways to borrow money that will further increase your debt, consider taking on a temporary side hustle until you have enough money to cover your shortfall.
 You can mow lawns on the weekends, babysit in the evenings, or rent your car on your day off.
 A few other options include selling unwanted items, cleaning a few houses, and pet sitting.

-11. Credit Counseling
+12. Credit Counseling

-12. Family and Friends
+13. Borrow From Family and Friends

 While it can be hard to sit down and ask your friends or family members for a loan, it’s a good idea when you’re in a pinch.
 They won’t charge you interest and are more likely to devise a repayment plan that works with your budget.

-13. Sell Plasma
+14. Sell Plasma

-While the idea seems kind of unpleasant, you can make some quick cash by donating plasma.
+While the idea seems unpleasant, you can make some quick cash by donating plasma.
 Plasma donations help save the lives of thousands of people around the world.
 Plasma is critical in maintaining healthy blood pressure, blood volume and a proper pH balance.
 Compensation is usually around $50 to $75 per appointment, but how much money you make depends on a few factors, like where you live and how much you weigh.

 READ MORE: How to donate plasma

-14. Take Surveys and/or Play Games
+15. Take Surveys and/or Play Games

 You aren’t going to get rich this way, but you can pick up small amounts of money by taking surveys, completing tasks for Amazon Mturk or playing some simple games.
 One app called Zogo allows you to earn credit at Amazon and/or Walmart for completing short quizzes about personal finance, so you can earn grocery money while also improving your money-management skills.